delve-survey/exclude/README.md

 # DECam Exclude Lists

-Assemble lists of bad/suspect DECam data to exclude from high-level processing.
-These lists are collected using a number of techniques, including visual inspection.
-These lists follow the same format as the DES exclusion lists found [here](https://des-ops.fnal.gov:8082/exclude/).
+Assemble lists of bad/suspect DECam images to exclude from high-level processing.
+These lists are collected using a number of techniques including an automated ray-tracing procedure and visual inspection.
+These lists follow the same format as the DES exclusion lists found [here](https://github.com/des-science/exclude_list).

 ## Execution